kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

 If the implementation is easy to explain, it may be a good idea.
 ```

-all of these points say:
+All of these points say:
-don't do hard things, do easy things
+don't do hard things, do easy things.

 ---